 An anal fissure is a small tear or crack in the lining of the anus, causing pain and bleeding during bowel movements.
-The condition is common and can affect people of all ages, although it is more prevalent in infants and middle-aged adults.
-Anal fissures are typically categorised as acute or chronic, depending on their duration and healing process.
+According to the National Health Service (NHS, 2023), this condition is common and can affect people of all ages, although it is more prevalent in infants and middle-aged adults (15–40 years old).
+Anal fissures are typically categorised as acute (<6 weeks) or chronic (lasting >6 weeks), depending on their duration and healing process.

 Anal fissures are a relatively common condition that can cause discomfort and concern for those affected.
 While the condition is not life-threatening, it can significantly impact an individual's quality of life due to the pain and bleeding associated with bowel movements.
 Understanding the causes, symptoms, and treatment options is essential for effective anal fissure prevention and management.

 An anal fissure, also known as a fissure in ano or anorectal fissure, is a small tear or sore in the skin near the anus.
-It usually happens due to inflammation of blood vessels in the area.
+Common causes include constipation, chronic diarrhoea, sexually transmitted infections (STIs), tuberculosis, inflammatory bowel disease (IBD), HIV, anal cancer, obstetric trauma, prior anorectal surgery, and anoreceptive intercourse (Gerbasi and Ashurst, 2025).
 The tear is usually shallow and located near the rectal lining.
 Anal fissures are classified into two types: acute (short-term) and chronic (long-lasting).
-This condition is common, like hemorrhoids, and both can make passing stools painful and difficult.
+This condition is common, like haemorrhoids, and both can make passing stools painful and difficult.

 Most people with an anal fissure feel pain, especially while passing stools.
 The pain can last from a few minutes to several hours after.
 It is often described as sharp, burning, or cutting.
 In some cases, the pain may spread to the buttocks, upper thighs, or lower back.